mitchchn/mitchchn.github.io/_posts/2014-05-19-the-freemium-ghetto.md

 ---
-title: "How Apple Can Solve Freemium Creep: Build The Freemium Ghetto"
+title: "How Apple Can Solve Freemium Creep: Make a Freemium Ghetto"
 layout: post
 ---